SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Deployment steps using Helm

-The recommended way is to make use of published pre-packaged PubSub+ charts from Solace' public repo with customizing your deployment through [available chart parameters](/pubsubplus/README.md).
+The recommended way is to make use of published pre-packaged PubSub+ EBS charts from Solace' public repo and customizing your deployment through [available chart parameters](/pubsubplus/README.md).

 Add or refresh a local Solace `solacecharts` repo:
 ```bash